multiscale/muscle3/docs/source/dynamic_port_configuration.rst

 Some components in your simulation can be generic, for example merging multiple inputs into a single container.
-For these generic component, MUSCLE3 allows the component to have a `dynamic` ports configuration: the ports will be created based on the yMMSL configuration instead of statically configured when creating the Instance.
+For these generic components, MUSCLE3 allows the component to have a `dynamic` ports configuration: the ports will be created based on the yMMSL configuration instead of statically configured when creating the Instance.